Salamek/servis24.cz/README.md

   This code is using your LIVE access ID and Password, use only on your own risk.
 </div>

-## API for servis24.cz using servis24.cz as source of data (parsing loaded HTML).
+## API for servis24.cz using servis24.cz as source of data (parsing loaded HTML and CSV).
 Currently it supports only signin, and getting list of transactions

 ### Installation